Aljoboyer/May-Flowers--A-Online-FLower-Shop-/README.md

 Visit May Flowers [May Flowers](https://may-flowers-307f4.web.app/)

+- *FEATURES*
-- FEATURES
+  - USER FUNCTIONALITY
-  - this is a flowers buying shop
+    - User Can create Account.
-  - Clent can register and they can login
+    - User can Add their favorite flower into their cart also they can remove flower from the cart
-  - I used firebase for authentication
+    - User Can Pay bills online.
+They can check their order
-  - Clients can buy floweers
+    - Also they can cancel their order
-  - clients can pay bill online
+    - User can share their happy Moment
-  - Client can remove item from the cart
-  - unauthorised user are not able to order flowers
+    - Un Authorised user are not allowed to buy flower
-  - i used redux to manage the state
+  - ADMIN FUNCTIONALITY
+    - Admin can add , delete and edit flower data.
+    - Admin can check user order
+    - Admin can check user payment status
+    - Admin can approved order
+  - THECNOLOGY USED
+    - HTML, CSS, Javascript, Reactjs, Redux, Node.js, Express, Mongodb,firebase Authentication, Bootstrap